ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 4. In the new window, type a tag in the User tags text box.
 5. Click **Save**.

-## Applying tags to volumes<staging, virtual server instances, or shares</staging> from the CLI
+## Applying tags to volumes from the CLI
 {: #backup-apply-tags-volumes-cli}
 {: cli}